-4.5.2 Algorithm development guide
+4.5.2 Algorithm development step-by-step guide

 This page offers a step-by-step guide to develop a vantage6 algorithm.
 We refer to the algorithm concepts section regularly.
 In that section, we explain the fundamentals of algorithm containers in more detail than in this guide.